 Dr. Robin G. Qiu is a professor of information science at Penn State.
 He teaches courses on data analytics, information science, software engineering, and cyber security.
 Dr. Qiu's research includes smart service systems, IoT, big data, data/business analytics, information systems and integration, supply chain and industrial systems, and analytics.
 He served as the editor-in-chief of INFORMS Service Science.
 He is an associate editor of IEEE Transactions on Systems, Man, and Cybernetics and IEEE Transactions on Industrial Informatics, and has more than 160 publications.

 Sally Sue Richmond is an instructor in information science.
 She worked as an IT professional for more than 20 years prior to teaching.
 Her research interests include human-computer interaction, engineering education, and teams.

 Dr. Raghvinder S. Sangwan is an associate professor of software engineering.
-His teaching and research involves analysis, design and development of software-intensive systems, their architecture, and automatic/semi-automatic approaches to assessment of their design and code complexity.
+His teaching and research involve analysis, design, and development of software-intensive systems and their architecture, and automatic/semi-automatic approaches to assessment of their design and code complexity.
 He actively consults for Siemens Corporate Technology in Princeton, New Jersey, and holds a visiting scientist appointment at the Software Engineering Institute at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 He is a senior member of the IEEE and ACM.